Dessert: Market

-The market for desserts has grown over the last few decades, which was greatly increased by the commercialism of baking desserts and the rise of food productions.
-Desserts are present in most restaurants as the popularity has increased.
-Many commercial stores have been established as solely desserts stores.
+The market for desserts has grown over the last few decades, being greatly increased by the commercialization of baking desserts and the rise of food productions.
+Desserts are served in most restaurants as their popularity has increased.
+Many commercial stores have been established as solely dessert stores.
 Ice cream parlors have been around since before 1800.
-Many businesses started advertising campaigns focusing solely on desserts.
-The tactics used to market desserts are very different depending on the audience for example desserts can be advertised with popular movie characters to target children.
-The rise of companies like Food Network has marketed many shows which feature dessert and their creation.
-Shows like these have displayed extreme desserts and made a game show atmosphere which made desserts a more competitive field.
+Many businesses have started advertising campaigns focusing solely on desserts.
+The tactics used to market desserts are very different depending on the audience; for example, desserts can be advertised with popular movie characters to target children.
+The rise of companies such as Food Network has produced many shows which feature desserts and their creation.
+Shows like these have displayed extreme desserts and made a game show atmosphere to make desserts a more competitive field.

 Desserts are a standard staple in restaurant menus, with different degrees of variety.
 Pie and cheesecake were among the most popular dessert courses ordered in U.S. restaurants in 2012.